-The flavor of homemade cheese ravioli is so incredible, all you really need is a drizzle of olive oil!
+The flavor in this homemade ravioli recipe is so incredible, all you really need is a drizzle of olive oil for serving!

 The telltale sign is when they float on the surface of the boiling water.
-Freshly made pasta will lighten in color and expand as well.
+Fresh ravioli will lighten in color and expand as well.

 If they start to bloat or break apart, they are overdone and should be removed immediately.

-There are lots of different varieties that can be used, depending on availability.
+There are lots of different varieties that can be used for your ravioli recipe, depending on availability.
 All purpose flour works perfectly well, is budget friendly, and most people already have it on hand.

 00 flour – also used for pizza dough – will create a silkier texture, while semolina flour will make for a chewier pasta.